thanhBkap/WTracker/index.md

-## Welcome to WTracker
+## Welcome to Waterminder

 Nice to see you here!

-Whenever you have trouble in the game, We will be ready to support you.
+Whenever you have trouble in the app, We will be ready to support you.

 ### Privacy Policy

-Devy built the WTracker app as a free app.
+Devy built the Waterminder app as a free app.
 This SERVICE is provided by Devy at no cost and is intended for use as is.

 ### Security